-- To move the cursor on the screen, use the arrow buttons. - To right-click, press the Esc button. - To drag-and-drop, hold the → button as you move the cursor with the arrow buttons, then release → at the destination.
+- To move the cursor on the screen, use the arrow buttons. - To left-click, press the button once (press it twice to double-click). - To right-click, press the Esc button. - To drag-and-drop, hold the → button as you move the cursor with the arrow buttons, then release → at the destination.